yusra05/yusra05/README.md

 ➡ **👨‍💻 I recently completed a web development internship** at Bharat Intern.

-➡ **💡 My current learning focus revolves around mastering** Web Development, Data Structures and Algorithms (DSA), and exploring the fascinating world of Web3.
+➡ **💡 My current learning focus revolves around mastering** Web Development and exploring the fascinating world of Web3.

 ➡ **📫 Reach me on** 🤝
 	yusra.123987@ms.du.ac.in.